Mayor’s Youth Employment & Education Program (MYEEP)

 MYEEP services include:

-Pre-employment training is based on the SCANS (Secretary’s Commission on Achieving Necessary Skills) competencies such as time and money management, communications skills, working in a team environment, problem solving, and building community.
-Approximately 10 hours of pre-employment training is provided to each participant.
+Pre-employment training is based on the SCANS (Secretary’s Commission on Achieving Necessary Skills) competencies incluidng time and money management, communications skills, working in a team environment, problem solving, and building community.
+Each participant receives approximately 10 hours of pre-employment training.

 Following training, youth are matched with trained worksite supervisors at public sector and nonprofit organizations, who provide one-on-one instruction and workplace mentoring.
 Placements are based on each youth’s interest assessment, education and career goals.
-Participants work 10 hours per week during the school year and 20 hours per week during the summer.
+Participants work 10 hours a week during the school year and 20 hours a week during the summer.
 Worksites include community-based organizations, arts and cultural organizations, recreation centers, childcare and development centers, Beacon Centers and other public agencies.
-Positions include computer/clerical aide, art intern, childcare aide, library aide, recreational assistance, graphic designer, and others.
+Positions include computer/clerical aide, art intern, childcare aide, library aide, recreational assistance and graphic designer.

 Youth Leadership Development

 Upon completing a year of the program, youth have the opportunity to participant in the Counselors-in-Training Program (CITP).
-Participants of this program assist the MYEEP Program Coordinators at their agency by developing and conducting workshops and organizing activities.
+Program participants assist the MYEEP Program Coordinators at their agency by developing and conducting workshops and organizing activities.

 Community service is a program-wide effort and is an integral part of the MYEEP experience.
-Each youth participates in at least one community service event during their participation in the program.
+Each youth participates in at least one community service event while participating in the program.

 Career Awareness and Planning

-Participants are also exposed to a variety of career paths and their requirements.
+Participants are exposed to various career paths and their requirements.
 These activities help to reinforce the link between school completion, academic success and careers.
-MYEEP in San Francisco offers youth an opportunity to meet with working professionals in diverse career fields.
-Youth will also complete a career portfolio containing a cover letter, resume, letters of recommendation, reference list, and work samples.
+MYEEP in San Francisco, a career exploration event, offers youth an opportunity to meet with working professionals in diverse career fields.
+Youth will complete a career portfolio containing a cover letter, resume, letters of recommendation, reference list, and work samples.

 Post Secondary Education